STRATEGY·March 27, 2026·10 min read·Updated Apr 29, 2026

 Picking a niche because you like the industry, not because the pain is real

-Passion for an industry is not a substitute for validated pain.
+Loving an industry isn't the same as finding a real, paid-for problem.
 Find the pain first.
-Then check whether you care enough about the niche to spend two years in it.
+Then ask whether you care enough about the group to spend the next two years working with them.

 ⚠️

-'Accounting software for Denver businesses' is not a niche — Denver businesses have nothing in common.
-Niche by workflow problem: 'accounting software for US freelancers who invoice international clients and need multi-currency support'.
+"Accounting software for Denver businesses" isn't a niche — Denver businesses have nothing in common.
+Pick by the problem: "accounting software for US freelancers who invoice international clients and need to handle multiple currencies."

 ⚠️